MartinYeung5/HippocampusData/README.md

 ⛓️ On-Chain Certification with Sui: Generate a unique cryptographic fingerprint (hash) of your document and record it on the Sui blockchain.
 This provides a public, timestamped, and immutable proof of your document's state at a specific time, without storing the document itself on-chain.

 🦭 Private, Decentralized Storage with Walrus: Lever the Walrus network for robust, scalable, and cost-effective storage of the actual encrypted documents.
-Walrus's design is a perfect fit for the user-centric and decentralized ethos of DataVault.
+Walrus's design is a perfect fit for the user-centric and decentralized ethos of HippocampusData.

 🤖 AI-Powered Data Audit Agent: Grant permission to an AI Agent to analyze your stored documents (e.g., to check a contract for non-standard clauses, validate a certificate's format, or summarize a business report).
 The agent works on an encrypted, privacy-preserving basis where possible.